qutip/qutip-qip/docs/source/qip-processor.rst

 * The noise of the pulse intensity can be simulated by modifying the coefficients of the Hamiltonian operators or even adding new Hamiltonians.

-To add noise to a processor, one needs to first define a noise object :class:`~qutip_qip.noise.Noise`.
+To add noise to a processor, one needs to first define a noise object :class:`.noise.Noise`.
 The simplest relaxation noise can be defined directly in the processor with relaxation time.
-Other pre-defined noise can be found as subclasses of  :class:`~qutip_qip.noise.Noise`.
-We can add noise to the simulator with the method :meth:`~qutip_qip.device.Processor.add_noise`.
+Other pre-defined noise can be found as subclasses of  :class:`.noise.Noise`.
+We can add noise to the simulator with the method :meth:`.Processor.add_noise`.

 Below, we show two examples.